 A Key West vacation won’t be cheap — no matter how many tips you read or how much you plan.

-Happily, it is possible to visit Key West on a budget.
+It’s not easy, but it is possible to visit Key West on a budget.
 The key strategies are:

 - Go during the off season, roughly June to November.
 (September and November are the cheapest of all.)